usc-isi-i2/kgtk/docs/transform/unreify_rdf_statements.md

 ## Difference Comparison

 `kgtk unreify_rdf_statements` sorts its input data as part of detecting reified RDF statements.
-Thus, attempting to look for changes between the input file and th eoutput file using an ordinary difference utility is not likely to be fruitful.
-Instead, employ the following
+Thus, attempting to look for changes between the input file and the output file using an ordinary difference utility is not likely to be fruitful.
+Instead, employ the following strategy:
-strategy:

  * add an ID column to the input data if it does not already have one, using `kgtk add_id`
    * Perhaps without generating ID values, to remove clutter.
    * kgtk add_id --id-style=empty`